 Group Agents into Groups

-When your support team is located in different countries, you require divide visibility of tickets or you want to bring more automation into the system - make several groups.
+If your support team is located in different countries, you require divide visibility of tickets or you want to bring more automation into the system - make several groups.

 To create groups, go to Administration » Roles & Groups » Groups.
 Then under agents profile assign department to specific agent or on users list page use Quick-Actions feature.